Azure/azure-sdk-for-js/sdk/security/arm-security/README.md

 ### How to use

-#### nodejs - client creation and list complianceResults as an example written in TypeScript.
+#### nodejs - Authentication, client creation and list complianceResults as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth